WICG/navigation-api/README.md

 - `e.intercept({ handler })`: the default behavior, immediately commit the navigation and update `location.href` and `navigation.currentEntry`.
 - `e.intercept({ precommitHandler })`: start the navigation (e.g., show a loading spinner if the UI has one), but do not immediately commit.

 When precommit handlers are used, the navigation will commit (and a `committed` promise will resolve if present) once all those handlers are fulfilled.
-Unlike the ordinary `handler`, the `precommitHandler` callbacks are called in sequence - the next `precommit` handler is invoked only when the previous one is fulfilled.
+Unlike the ordinary `handler`, the `precommitHandler` callbacks are called in sequence—the next `precommit` handler is invoked only when the previous one is fulfilled.
 That is due to the fact that a precommit handler can asynchronously abort the navigation altogether or redirect the URL, and the next precommit handler should respond to the new state.

 If a `precommitHandler` passed to `intercept()` rejects, then the navigation will be treated as canceled (both `committed` and `finished` promises will reject, and no URL update will occur).